refresh-dataflow

 Note: The tracking table is still updated with range_start/range_end regardless of whether parameters are passed directly.
 This maintains backward compatibility, status tracking, and retry logic.

-Option 2: Read from Tracking Table (Regular Dataflows or Fallback)
+Option 2: Read from Tracking Table (Regular Dataflows)

 Your dataflow Power Query reads the range_start and range_end values from the [Incremental Update] table: